tbarker/5X-Crypto-Security-Guide/README.md

 ## Hygiene and Holdings

-Take a passphrase protected spreadsheet or similar, and then record all your crypto assets.
+Take a passphrase-protected spreadsheet or similar, and then record all your crypto assets.

-These should divided into Holdings.
+These should be divided into Holdings.
 Each Holding will be funds you are happy to have publicly linked and want to manage together.
 Most people will only have one **Holding**.

-In doing this you should consider..
+In doing this you should consider:
 - KYC status.
-Who knows it’s yours?
+Who knows it's yours?
 - Tax
 - Visibility
-- Taint from an hack / impropriety
+- Taint from a hack / impropriety

 ## Passphrases